devpi/devpi/doc/userman/devpi_indices.rst

 Now that we have two indices, we can switch between them by doing::

    $ devpi use /emilie/prod
-   using index: http://localhost:3141/emilie/prod/ (logged in as emilie)
+   current devpi index: http://localhost:3141/emilie/prod/ (logged in as emilie) ~/.pydistutils.cfg : no config file exists ~/.pip/pip.conf    : no config file exists
+   always-set-cfg: no

 checking::

    $ devpi use
-   using index: http://localhost:3141/emilie/prod/ (logged in as emilie)
+   current devpi index: http://localhost:3141/emilie/prod/ (logged in as emilie) ~/.pydistutils.cfg : no config file exists ~/.pip/pip.conf    : no config file exists
+   always-set-cfg: no

 switching::

    $ devpi use /emilie/dev
-   using index: http://localhost:3141/emilie/dev/ (logged in as emilie)
+   current devpi index: http://localhost:3141/emilie/dev/ (logged in as emilie) ~/.pydistutils.cfg : no config file exists ~/.pip/pip.conf    : no config file exists
+   always-set-cfg: no

 and checking again::

    $ devpi use
-   using index: http://localhost:3141/emilie/dev/ (logged in as emilie)
+   current devpi index: http://localhost:3141/emilie/dev/ (logged in as emilie) ~/.pydistutils.cfg : no config file exists ~/.pip/pip.conf    : no config file exists
+   always-set-cfg: no

 Deleting an Index
 -----------------